jest-community/vscode-jest/README.md

 > **Migration Guide**
 >
 > Starting from v6.1.0, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `showCoverageOnLoad`).
 To migrate, simply use the `"Jest: Save Current RunMode"` command from the command palette to update the setting, then remove the deprecated settings.

 ---

+#### trimSymlinks
+When enabled, this setting resolves symbolic links in the workspace path to avoid showing unnecessary parent folders in the Test Explorer.<br>
+Useful if your workspace or any of its ancestor directories is a symlink—without it, test files may appear under awkward relative paths (e.g. starting with ../) due to symlink resolution behavior.

+Default: `false`

+---